qicqock/qicqock.github.io/_projects/1_project.md

 In POLBOT, Dialogue State Tracking(DST) plays a fundamental role in understanding user's requirements exposed during multi-turn conversations.

-However, Due to limitations of acquiring dataset from the police department, I researched few-shot methods of DST and pre-trained language model(PLM).
+However, Due to difficulties of acquiring well-anotated datasets from the police department, few-shot methods of DST and pre-trained language model(PLM) are main research topics.

 <p class="font-weight-bold"> We proposed FCN-BLA and implemented real-time Traffic Analysis System.</p>